Table of Contents

 To determine which storage engines your server supports, use the

-statement.
+SHOW ENGINES statement.
 The value in

-column indicates whether an engine
+the Support column indicates whether an engine

 can be used.
-A value of YES
+A value of YES,

-indicates that
+NO, or DEFAULT indicates that

 an engine is available, not available, or available and currently